 In July 2021, a core drilling program designed to target the historically mined high grade sulphide vein system below the open-pit copper oxide resource was initiated.
 The first drill hole of the program that reached the design depth intercepted a 12.6-metre zone of strong to intense sulphide mineralization.
 Some of the sulphide minerals identified by our geologists included bornite, chalcocite, chalcopyrite, pyrite, galena, and pyrrhotite.
-Further drilling continued to intercept high grade mineralisation across a suite of metals, including 8.38% copper, significant intercepts of gold, silver and zinc, as well as anomalous molybdenum and tungsten mineralization.
-A total of 967 metres of a 4,500-metre planned program has been drilled to date, and further drilling will continue during 2022.
+Further drilling continued to intercept high grade mineralization across a suite of metals, including 8.38% copper, significant intercepts of gold, silver and zinc, as well as anomalous molybdenum and tungsten mineralization.

-Red Star - High-grade Silver and Lead
+Red Star - High-grade Silver

 Red Star is a high-angle silver-lead vein system hosted in andradite-magnetite and located 330-metres north-northwest of the Empire oxide pit.
-Red Star was identified from a 20-metre-wide surface outcrop across a skarn structure.
-Surface mineralisation is a mix of copper and iron oxides and sulphides, with strong chrysocolla and bornite showings, exposed in a heavily timbered canyon.
-In 2018, three reverse circulation ("RC") drill holes were drilled on the target and assay results reported the presence of high-grade lead and silver sulphides including intercepts of 20% lead and 1,111 g/t silver.
+Red Star was identified from a 20-metre wide surface outcrop across a skarn structure.
+Surface mineralization is a mix of copper, iron oxides and sulphides, with strong chrysocolla and bornite showings, exposed in a heavily timbered canyon.
+In 2018, three RC drill holes were drilled on the target and assay results reported the presence of high-grade lead and silver sulphides including intercepts of 20% lead and 1,111 grammes per tonne ("g/t") silver.
 In early May 2019, the Company announced a small maiden Inferred sulphide resource of 103,500 tonnes, containing 577,000 ounces of silver, 3,988 tonnes of lead, 957 tonnes of zinc, 338 tonnes of copper, and 2,800 ounces of gold.

-Class Tons (x1000) Ag g/t Ag oz Au g/t Au oz Pb % Pb Ib Zn % Zn lb Cu % Cu lb (x1000) (x1000) (x1000) (x1000) (x1000) % (x1000) Inferred 114.13 173.4 577.3 0.851 2.8 3.85 8,791.20 0.92 2,108.80 0.33 745
+Class Tons (x1000) Ag g/t Ag oz Au g/t Au oz Pb % Pb lb Zn % Zn lb Cu % Cu lb (x1000) (x1000) (x1000) (x1000) (x1000) (x1000) Inferred 114.13 173.4 577.3 0.851 2.8 3.85 8,791.20 0.92 2,108.80 0.33 745

-Following the estimation of the Inferred resource, a second ten-hole diamond drilling program was completed in 2020.
+Following the estimation of the Inferred resource, a second ten-hole diamond drilling programme was completed in 2020.
 The assay results from that program confirmed the presence of the high-grade silver and lead veins drilled in 2018, but also confirmed the need for greater understanding of the structural geology in order to direct further exploration.
 As a result, in 2021 the Company commissioned a ground-based magnetics geophysical survey which identified four high-amplitude areas of interest, including the original discovery outcrop.
 The size and amplitude of the three new areas of interest appear to be significantly greater than that of the discovery outcrop, whilst further north-northeast magnetic anomalies trending from the outcrop were also identified.
-In a program designed to test and help delineate the boundaries of the magnetic zones, seven further exploratory RC holes were drilled, all of which encountered further mineralisation.
-A 3,000-metre diamond core drilling program is now planned for 2022.
+In a program designed to test and help delineate the boundaries of the magnetic zones, further exploratory RC holes have been drilled, all of which encountered further mineralization.